-Bruno Caruso - Loredana Zappalà
+Bruno Caruso - Loredana Zappalà University of Catania

-1. The Regulatory Framework of Collective Bargaining 113 1.1.
-The evolution of the legal basis of collective bargaining 113 1.1.1.
-The post- Constitutional legal framework 113 1.1.2.
-The legal framework in the public employment sector 114 1.2.
-Trade union pluralism 115 1.2.1.
-The concept of "Representative union" and its selective function for collective barg "derogating from the law" aining 115 1.2.2.
-The selection of representative trade unions in public sector employment 117 1.3.
-Area in which collective bargaining takes place and trade union freedom 118 1.3.1.
-Models of collective bargaining 119 1.4.
-The problem of the personal scope of collective agreements 121 $1.4.1.$ The legislative attempt to achieve an $\it erga$ $\it omnes$ effect of collective agreements in the '50s ne late 121 1.4.2.
-Extension of the personal scope of collective agreements as interpreted by sci (dottrina) and the courts holars 122 1.4.3.
-Legal obligations to apply collective agreements 123 1.4.4.
-The personal scope of company-level collective agreements 123 1.4.5.
-The personal scope of collective agreements in the public sector 125 1.5.
-The institutionalisation of social dialogue in Italy 125 1.6.
-The relationship between the law and collective autonomy: the possibility of imposing on bargaining limits 125 1.7.
-Derogation from minimum standards by collective bargaining 126 2.
-Actors in Collective Bargaining 127 2.1.
-Trade unions 127 2.1.2.
-Union Density 132
+1. The Regulatory Framework of Collective Bargaining 1.1.
+The evolution of the legal basis of collective bargaining 5 1.1.1.
+The post- Constitutional legal framework 1.1.2.
+The legal framework in the public employment sector .
+7 1.2.
+Trade union pluralism 1.2.1.
+The concept of "Representative union" and its selective function for collective bargaining "derogating from the law" 8 1.2.2.
+The selection of representative trade unions in public sector employment 1.3.
+Area in which collective bargaining takes place and trade union freedom 1.3.1.
+Models of collective bargaining13 1.4.
+The problem of the personal scope of collective agreements 1.4.1.
+The legislative attempt to achieve an erga omnes effect of collective agreements in the late '50s 1.4.2.
+Extension of the personal scope of collective agreements as interpreted by scholars ( dottrina ) and the courts